Fancy.com

-Fancy was a social photo sharing webstore and mobile app created by Joseph Einhorn.
-The New York-based e-commerce site allows users to engage in socially oriented shopping through picture feeds and sharing.
+Fancy was a social photo sharing webstore and mobile app which allows users to engage in socially oriented shopping through picture feeds and sharing.
 Users can purchase products that they see directly from the website, which acts as an intermediary between the consumer and the retailer.

-Fancy's valuation reached about $600 million when it received $53 million in funding, according to a July 2013 Bloomberg report.

-In February 2015, Fancy raised a $20 million Series D strategic funding round, which was led by Mexico's Carlos Slim Domit and the CCC holding company.
+Fancy was created by Joseph Einhorn and was based in New York City.

 History

-Thingd

 Thingd is the parent company of Fancy.
 Thingd is short for “Thing daemon”.
 In a 2010 TechCrunch article, CEO Joseph Einhorn summarized the company's mission by stating that, “we want to build a database of everything in the world.”
 Thingd aims to be the object layer on the web, the platform that identifies images and collects metadata around everything from Gucci sunglasses to comic book collectibles.

-Creation and Growth

 Fancy was originally set up as “an invitation-only photo blog where more than 5,000 tastemakers and celebrities upload and tag images of their possessions, as well as the baubles they'd like to own”.
-It has since then opened to the public.
+It then opened to the public.

 In October 2012, comScore announced that Fancy had grown 25% since its launch and was estimated to be worth US$100 million.

-As of July 2013, Fancy is valued at approximately $600 million.
+In February 2013, Fancy acquired the online artisanal foods' vendor Samplrs.com and partnered with Google+ to offer a purchase experience similar to Facebook's Gifts.

+Fancy purchased Fancy.com in June 2013 and the company was subsequently rebranded from "The Fancy" to "Fancy."
+Fancy's valuation reached about $600 million when it received $53 million in funding, according to a July 2013 Bloomberg report.
 In February 2014, Olivia Palermo, with Fancy, started an e-commerce website.

-Purchase of fancy.com

-Fancy purchased Fancy.com in June 2013 and the company was subsequently rebranded from "The Fancy" to "Fancy."

-Usage

-The Fancy user base is split relatively 50-50 between Indian and International users.
-The main age group on Fancy consists of 24- to 35-year-olds.
-Visitors from the US make up for 47% of Fancy.com's visits, with 53% coming from an international following.
-Visitors from India, France, and China represent 7.8%, 6.5%, and 5.2% of the total traffic, respectively.
+In February 2015, Fancy raised a $20 million Series D strategic funding round, which was led by Mexico's Carlos Slim Domit and the CCC holding company.